 The process can vary depending on the case’s specific circumstances, and it may take several weeks or months for a final decision to be made.
 You’ll need to keep track of the medical expenses, lost wages, and other expenses related to the injury.

-Time limits for filing a claim
+Are there time limits for filing a claim?

 If you’re filing a claim through workers’ compensation, you have three years from the date of injury or illness to file a claim with the Illinois Workers’ Compensation Commission (IWCC) if you haven’t received any compensation or benefits from your injury.
 If you’ve received any benefits or compensation, then you must file your claim with the IWCC within two years of the date you last received compensation.